-Bachelor of Science in Biology
+Bachelor of Science in Biology, 2013

 "I would most definitely recommend Ashford University to any graduating high school senior."

 Clearly, running is a big part of Kemi's life, so it is not surprising that the main reason she chose to attend Ashford University was the running program.
 "I knew I wanted to continue running and the coach called me, so I made a visit.
 The second time I visited, I thought to myself, 'What isn't there to like?
 I'm close to home, I'll be receiving a scholarship, and it's a small school.'"
-Two years have passed, and Kemi is confident she made the right decision.
+Kemi is confident she made the right decision.
 "I would most definitely recommend Ashford University to any graduating high school senior."

-Beyond Clinton campus activities and the diverse relationships developed on Ashford's Clinton campus, Kemi appreciates the academics.
+Beyond Clinton campus activities and the diverse relationships developed on Ashford's Clinton campus, Kemi appreciated the academics.
 "The teachers really do care if you understand or not, and they really want to teach you all they know."

 When we last spoke, Kemi said she wanted to pursue a graduate degree in physical therapy.
 "I also want to teach some kind of music or dance, and maybe go to the Olympic trials, and hopefully get married.
 Wherever the Lord takes me will be fine – these are just some of my plans that I think would be nice."